-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2020) which covers safeguarding information for all staff. - School leaders, including the DSL will read the entire document. - School leaders and all members of staff who work directly with children will access annex A within Keeping Children Safe in Education 2020. - All members of staff have signed to confirm that they have read and understood KCSIE A record is kept on the Single Central Record. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training to ensure they are aware of the school internal safeguarding processes as part of their induction. - All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
-This training will include online safety and will take place at least annually. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates via email, e-bulletins, staff meetings, PDM's) at least annually refresher training, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies from input at staff meetings, wellbeing meetings, training direct comunication with DSL's and SLT and PDM's. - The DSL and Headteacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2020) which covers safeguarding information for all staff. - School leaders, including the DSL will read the entire document. - School leaders and all members of staff who work directly with children will access annex A within Keeping Children Safe in Education 2020. - All members of staff have signed to confirm that they have read and understood KCSIE.
+This register is kept in the safeguarding training file 2020. - The DSL will ensure that all new staff and volunteers receive child protection training to ensure they are aware of the school internal safeguarding processes as part of their induction.

+- All staff members will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
+This training will include online safety and will take place at least annually. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates via email, e-bulletins and staff meetings at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies via input from knowledgeable and experienced staff and inviting input at staff meetings. - The DSL and head teacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained. - Although the school has a nominated lead for the governing body (Steve Hannon), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.